Sustainability Targets & Performance

 Environment

-Today, we are proud to be one of the largest producers of wind power in Canada and the largest producer of hydro power in Alberta — we have grown our nameplate renewable energy capacity from approximately 900 MW in 2000 to ~3000 MW in 2023.
+Today, we are proud to be one of the largest producers of wind power in Canada and the largest producer of hydro power in Alberta – we have grown our nameplate renewable energy capacity from approximately 900 MW in 2000 to ~3600 MW in 2024.

-Reduced our annual emissions by 66%
+Reduced our annual emissions by 70% from 2015 levels

 Our business demonstrates climate change resiliency by reducing GHG emissions – we have a target to reduce annual CO2e emission by 75 per cent over 2015 levels by 2026.
-Since 2015, we have reduced our annual emissions by 22 million tonnes of CO2e or 66 per cent, putting us on track to achieve our 2026 target.
+Since 2015, we have reduced our annual emissions by 22.7 million tonnes of CO2e or 70 per cent, putting us on track to achieve our 2026 target.

-Leadership score in climate-related disclosure
+Leadership in sustainability disclosure

 Social